trdroid/Android-Examples/Fragments/README.md

 Fragments were released in Android 3.0.
 A fragment SDK that works on old Android devices was also released by Google.

+An Activity specifies Fragments as containers in its layout.
+The internal structure of each Fragment is laid out in its own layout file that specifies the Fragment's view hierarchy.